Agricultural Literacy Curriculum Matrix

 - Roots such as carrots, radishes, turnips, rutabagas, ginger, and parsnips are healthy foods.

 - This lesson incorporates hands-on activities.
-Kinesthetic learning events provide an excellent learning environment for the English learner.
+Kinesthetic learning events provide an excellent learning environment for the English language learner.

 - Allow students to watch you set up the experiment and any variations prior to having students set up their own experiments.
 ELL students will benefit from observing the procedures before they get started.